EtherCD/Altverse-Compute/README.md

 ## Build

-To build the kernel you will need to use cargo
+To build the module you will need to use cargo/rust

 ```bash
 npm run install

 npm run build
 ```